lucas-tucker/QuickRAG/README.md

 $ python3 server.py
 ```

-Now, when highlighting links with QuickRAG enabled in your Google Chrome browser, you should get a QuickRAG menu option, which when clicked will bring you to the query engine page.
+Now, when highlighting PDF links with QuickRAG enabled in your Google Chrome browser, you should get a QuickRAG menu option, which when clicked will bring you to the query engine page.